cmelchior/realmfieldnameshelper/README.md

 compile 'dk.ilios:realmfieldnameshelper:1.0.0'
 ```

+This library currently only works together with `Realm 1.2.0-SNAPSHOT`.
+See [here](https://github.com/realm/realm-java#using-snapshots) for information on how to use Realm SNAPSHOT's.

 ## Usage

 The library adds an annotation processor that automatically detects all Realm model classes and
 generated an extra class called `<className>Fields`.
 This class will contain static references
-to all field names, which can then be used when creating queries.
+to all field names that can be queried.

 ```java
 // Standard Realm Model class